This is the multi-page printable view of this section. Click here to print.

 • Java Runtime: Java Runtime version information

-• Compressed file name (.jar/.zip): Name of the currently set compressed file
+• Compressed file name (.jar/.zip): Name of the currently configured compressed file

-• File upload date and time: Upload date and time of the currently set compressed file
+• File upload timestamp: Upload timestamp of the currently configured compressed file

 • Transmission status: Compressed file transmission history

-• Transmission success: When the compressed file setting is successful
+• Transmission succeeded: When the compressed file configuration succeeds

 • Reason for failure when compressed file transmission fails

-• Enter the Private URL of the file in the Object Storage bucket to be fetched
+• Enter the Private URL of the file in the Object Storage bucket to be imported

 Table.
-Cloud Functions Details - Execution Items of Compressed Files (.jar/.zip) in Code Tab
+Cloud Functions Details - Execution items for compressed files (.jar/.zip) in the Code tab

 Reference

-• In the case of Java Runtime, it does not provide UI code editing functionality, and you must select a compressed file (.jar/.zip) from the bucket of the Object Storage service.
+• In the case of Java Runtime, it does not provide a UI code editing feature, and you must select a compressed file (.jar/.zip) from a bucket in the Object Storage service.

-Function list page allows you to view the Cloud Functions configuration of the selected resource.
+On the Function list page, you can view the Cloud Functions configuration of the selected resource.

 CategoryDetailed description

-• Timeout: Maximum waiting time for a function call per function.
-After the timeout, the function goes into a Scale-to-zero state and terminates
+• Timeout: Maximum time to wait for a function invocation per function

 • Function execution: Minimum and maximum number of tasks

-• Click the Edit button to change the General Configuration settings
+• Click the Edit button to modify the General configuration settings

-• When using environment variables, you can adjust the function’s behavior without updating the code
+• Environment variable: When used, you can adjust the function’s behavior without updating code

-• Edit button to environment variable can be added or edited
+• Edit button to add or modify environment variable

 Private connection configurationCan be used in conjunction with PrivateLink Service